pippinbarr/cart253-2020/topics/arrays/more-arrays.md

 We can treat the array as __place to store related elements__ that we want to deal with all at the same time (by using `for`-loops).

 For example, if we have a bunch of fish and we want to group them together because they all need to move and be displayed, we can store them in an array to do that.
-We can also

 Also, because arrays allow us to add elements with `push()` we can also treat this collection of related elements dynamically, adding elements when we need to.